richardhj/isotope-klarna-checkout/README.md

 $ composer require richardhj/isotope-klarna-checkout
 ```

+There are two version branches: v0.3 supporting Contao 3 installations and v1.0 supporting any Contao 4 managed
+installation.

 ## Usage

 The Klarna checkout will use the configuration of your Isotope shop.
 So make sure that you have configured your shop